buddypress/buddypress/readme.txt

 == Languages ==

 BuddyPress is available in more than 20 languages.
-For more information about BuddyPress in your language please select a langauge site from the list below.
+For more information about BuddyPress in your language please select a language site from the list below.
 Is your language missing?
 Please send a message to the <a href="http://lists.automattic.com/mailman/listinfo/wp-polyglots">WP-Polygots</a> mailing list and request for your language to be set up.

 *	<a href="http://br.buddypress.org/">Brasil</a>
 *	<a href="http://ca.buddypress.org/">Català</a>